StefanVermeent/WMC/0_pilot_study/preregistration.md

 <img src="figures/prereg_fig3.png" title="DAG for hypothesis 2.">
 </p>

-3. Individuals with more early-life violence exposure allocate less time to the maintenance of letters in working memory (operationalized through the [non-decision time](#DDM)) than individuals with less violence exposure on the standard version of the Ospan, but show a comparatively bigger increase in non-decision time on the present-oriented version of the Ospan.
+3. Individuals with more early-life adversity allocate less time to the maintenance of letters in working memory (operationalized through the [non-decision time](#DDM)) than individuals with less early-life adversity on the standard version of the Ospan, but show a comparatively bigger increase in non-decision time on the present-oriented version of the Ospan.

 <p align="center">
 <img src="figures/prereg_fig4.png" title="Two candidate DAGs for hypothesis 3.">